Updated March 2026

 Entrepreneur editors may request revisions, suggest angle changes, or ask for additional examples.
 Respond within 24-48 hours with thoughtful revisions.
 Being easy to work with increases your chances of becoming a regular contributor.
 Accept headline changes gracefully-editors optimize for engagement and SEO.
 Build a collaborative relationship rather than fighting edits.

-Once accepted, publish 2-4 articles monthly to build your presence.
-Consistency compounds your authority, drives traffic to your content, and positions you for VIP contributor status.
+Once accepted, publish consistently to build your presence.
+Consistency compounds your authority, drives traffic to your content, and can position you for VIP contributor status.
 Track which articles perform best and create more content in those areas.
-VIP status typically requires 6-12 months of consistent, high-quality publishing and brings additional benefits including premium placement and event opportunities.
+VIP status typically follows a sustained period of consistent, high-quality publishing and can bring additional editorial visibility.

 Common Mistakes When Pitching Entrepreneur